hyunskang/webpack_react_on_rails/README.md

 If you find any issues, please create an `Issue`, and I will address it as soon as possible.

+- Configuration generated in `application.rb` is not defined inside the class

 ### TODOS:

 1. Improve how webpack is configured for different environtments